 Title I—Land Disposal

-Title I of H.R.
-5769 provides for the disposal of nearly 25,000 acres of public lands out of BLM management and into private ownership.
+Title I of S. 3636 provides for the disposal of nearly 25,000 acres of public lands out of BLM management and into private ownership.
 The Department supports the general proposition of making some public lands available for community growth where it is necessary and appropriate, but cannot support requirements to dispose of a specific amount of public lands that may not be suitable for disposal.

-In the second phase, the lands to be disposed of within the five years following the first disposal outlined above (described in section 102(b)(1) as “Directed Sale Lands”) include approximately 3,262 acres specifically identified in one small and two large parcels.
+In the second phase, the lands to be disposed of within the five years following the first disposal outlined above (described in section 102(b)(1) as ―Directed Sale Lands‖) include approximately 3,262 acres specifically identified in one small and two large parcels.
 Most of these lands had been preliminarily identified for disposal through the SGRMP.
 However, that identification was only preliminary.
 The local BLM has been made aware of conflicts on these lands, which include cultural resources as well as the presence of T&E species.
 Section 102(i) of the legislation anticipates these problems by allowing the Secretary of the Interior to place restrictive covenants on lands sold in order to protect the interests of the United States, including cultural or T&E species.
-It is unclear how this provision would be implemented and it has the potential to be an administrative burden requiring the United States to enforce land restrictions in perpetuity.
+The language gives the Secretary sufficient discretion and we do not oppose it.

-I would note that without additional legislative direction, the BLM will look to the Federal Land Policy and Management Act (FLPMA) is not required under the bill, BLM would likely look to FLPMA guidelines to determine which parcels would be suitable for disposal.
-BLM has not identified 20,000 acres as suitable for disposal and believes it will be difficult to identify that many acres within the area designated that are in developable areas.
-There is a high concentration of listed threatened or endangered species on BLM-managed land within Washington County.
-Four of the ten listed species are endangered plants that depend on public land habitat to avoid extinction.
+I would note that without additional legislative direction, the BLM will look to the Federal Land Policy and Management Act (FLPMA) for guidelines to determine the suitability of lands to be disposed.
+In this case, the BLM has not yet identified 20,000 acres as suitable for disposal in this area and believes it may be difficult to identify that many acres that are suitable pursuant to FLPMA and in developable areas.
+For example, there is a high concentration of listed threatened or endangered species on BLM-managed land within Washington County and four of the ten listed species are endangered plants that depend on public land habitat to avoid extinction.
 Similarly the density of unique and special cultural resources in the identified area is exceptionally high.
 We recognize that the Department has discretion on the selection of lands for disposal, but point out this may conflict with the apparent non-discretionary target stated in Section 102(b)(2).
-The Department could not support this third phase unless the bill was modified to give BLM the flexibility to establish a discretionary disposal target through a public process.
+The Department could not support this third phase unless the bill is modified to give BLM the flexibility to establish a discretionary disposal target through a public process.

 In addition, the Administration does not support section 103(b), which allows the land sales account to earn interest.
 The Department of the Treasury strongly opposes such provisions, which effectively require the Treasury to borrow more funds to pay this interest.

-We would like the opportunity to address a number of more technical, but nonetheless significant, issues.
-For example, section 102(g) would withdraw over 375,000 acres in Washington County from not only the public land laws, but also the mining laws, mineral leasing laws, and mineral materials laws.
+We would like the opportunity to address a few technical, but nonetheless significant, issues.
+For example, section 102(g) would withdraw over 375,000 acres in Washington County from the public land laws, the mining laws, mineral leasing laws, and mineral materials laws.
 Notably, this would preclude mineral materials sales for items such as sand and gravel—critical for many infrastructure needs on an unnecessarily broad swath of land.
 We would suggest modifying this language to allow BLM to use its general segregation and withdrawal authority once lands have been identified for disposal.